Delaware is a small state but home to diverse wildlife, including wasps.

 The female Sphex lucae has a small waist that joins its red-orange abdomen to its black head and thorax.

-When extended out, wings have an orange color.
+When extended out, wings are orange.
 Females utilize their hair-spiked legs to draw up loose soil or sand as they dig tunnels into the ground.

-In this burrow, fertilized eggs are laid, and the cells are filled with paralyzed caterpillars and katydids that are ready to be consumed by the larvae.
+In this burrow, fertilized eggs are laid, and the cells are filled with paralyzed caterpillars and katydids ready to be consumed by the larvae.

 These types of wasps in Delaware may be alone or with other wasps of a similar species.
-Despite being regarded as a solitary species of wasp, it can be gregarious.
+Although regarded as a solitary species of wasp, the gregarious gregarious wasp can be found in Delaware.

 12. Large Four-spotted Scoliid Wasp